-The Audit Committee was comprised of three Independent Directors named below, who fully meet the qualification criteria established by the Office of Securities and Exchange Commission and the Stock Exchange of Thailand.
-All members of the Committee are recognized for their expertise and experience, at least one director has a degree in accounting with knowledge, capability and experience in reviewing the reliability of financial statements.
+The Audit Committee is mandated to comprise a minimum of three independent directors of the Company, all possessing qualifications mandated by the Securities and Exchange Commission and the Stock Exchange of Thailand.
+Each member of the Audit Committee is required to demonstrate acceptable knowledge, understanding, and work experience, with at least one director holding a degree in accounting and possessing the requisite knowledge, skills, and experience to review the reliability of financial statements.
+The term of office for committee members is 3 years.